WISCONSIN COUNCIL FOR THE SOCIAL STUDIES

 • AWARDS AND SCHOLARSHIPS

-• Social Studies Teacher of the Year
+• Distinguished Teacher of the Year

 • Global Citizenship Award